 - The electronic signature

-The third solution is generally presented as the most accessible and economical.
-It’s a simple, effective and safe.
+But the third solution – the electronic signature – is generally considered the most accessible and economical.
+It’s a simple, effective, and secure.

 A strong need for support

-Whether the goal is to meet new regulatory obligations, or simply to streamline processes that are sometimes heavy and restrictive, companies need support to start a dematerialization project.
-In a study conducted in 2018, Universign showed that 80% of the companies surveyed would like to use electronic signatures.
-But they raise questions about good practices, mainly with regard to the legal compliance.
-This is where the Trusted Third Party comes in.
-This service provider offers qualified and trusted services.
+Whether the goal is to meet new regulatory obligations, or simply to streamline processes that are sometimes demanding and restrictive, companies need support to start their dematerialization process.
+In a 2018 study, Universign revealed that 80% of companies surveyed would like to use electronic signatures.
+But they raise questions about good practices, mainly with regard to legal compliance.
+This is where the Trusted Third Party comes in – a service provider offering qualified and trusted services.

-On July 2016, eIDAS (a European regulation aimed at increasing confidence in electronic transactions in the European market) entered into force.
-It offers 3 levels of reliability and guarantee for electronic signatures: simple, advanced and qualified.
-The last level concerns, among other things, invoices.
-This text also introduced a new legal concept at European level: the signature for legal entity.
+In July 2016, a European regulation known as eIDAS entered into force, aimed at increasing confidence in electronic transactions in the European market.
+It offers 3 levels of reliability and guarantee for electronic signatures: basic, advanced, and qualified (which covers invoices).
+This text also introduced a new legal concept at European level: the signature for a legal entity.

 Before eIDAS, only people could sign electronically.
-Since July 2016, companies and public entities can also sign documents on their behalf that are admissible as evidence in court.
-Thanks to the electronic stamp, , it’s possible to electronically seal documents such as invoices and certify their origin.
+Since July 2016, companies and public entities have also been able to sign documents on their behalf, which are admissible as evidence in court.
+And thanks to the electronic seal, it is possible to electronically seal documents such as invoices and certify their origin.

-eIDAS makes a difference between qualified and unqualified electronic stamp services.
-Article 3 specifies that “a qualified electronic stamp shall benefit from a presumption of data integrity and accuracy of the origin of the data to which the electronic stamp is linked ».
-In addition, when based on a qualified certificate issued in one Member State, this stamp is recognised as a qualified electronic stamp in all other Member States.
+eIDAS makes a distinction between qualified and unqualified electronic seal services.
+Article 35 specifies that “a qualified electronic seal shall enjoy the presumption of integrity of the data and of correctness of the origin of that data to which the qualified electronic seal is linked.”
+In addition, when based on a qualified certificate issued in one Member State, this is recognized as a qualified electronic seal in all other Member States.

-To meet regulatory requirements and the needs of companies, CertEurope, Trusted Third Party, issues electronic corporate certificates.
-The electronic stamp allows you to sign on behalf of your company any type of dematerialized document for an irrefutable legal value.
-All PDF invoices can be sent signed, simply and securely.
+To meet regulatory requirements and the needs of companies, CertEurope – a Trusted Third Party – issues electronic corporate certificates.
+The electronic seal allows you to sign on behalf of your company for any type of digital document, giving it irrefutable legal value.
+All PDF invoices can be sent and signed, simply and securely.
 The integrity and origin of documents sent by the company are guaranteed.

-Indeed, among the components of an electronic signature, there is a digital fingerprint of the original document.
-It’s permanently integrated into the document and any subsequent changes can be easily detected.
-As part of a qualified signature, necessary to issue electronic invoices, a stamp in the company’s name is attached to the document in order to electronically seal its contents and certify their origin.
+Among the components of an electronic signature is a digital fingerprint of the original document.
+It is permanently integrated into the document and any subsequent changes can be easily detected.
+As part of a qualified signature, which is needed to issue electronic invoices, a seal in the company’s name is attached to the document, electronically sealing its contents and certifying their origin.